uber/cadence-web/README.md

 1. Set up the [Remote Containers plugin](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) in VSCode.
 2. Open the cadence-web directory in VSCode.
 3. Use the Command Palette to select the "Reopen folder in Container" option. `npm install` should run automatically in the container upon doing so.
-4. Run the app in the container with `npm start`.
+4. Run the app in the container with `npm run dev`.
 5. Open `localhost:8088` (or the custom Cadence Web port you have defined) to load the webapp.

 #### Using docker-compose to start the dev container